laudenberg/pages-per-day/README.md

 Installation
 ---

+If you're feeling lucky, simply type `make`.

-Either install Qt development packages and type `make`.
+If not, either install Qt development packages and type `qmake && make`.

 Or install the Qt creator IDE and hit the `Build` button.